roeger/icaps2026.github.io/content/calls/shadow_pc.md

 - Read the information material (or attend an online pre-review meeting)
 - Review 2-3 papers
-- Participate actively in online discussions
+- Read and respond to other reviews of the papers that you review, and participate actively in online discussions about those papers.
 - Potentially lead the discussion for a paper and write a meta review (taking on the role of a senior program committee)

+Shadow PC reviewers are expected to commit to the same principles and standards of ethical conduct that apply to regular PC members.
+These principles, as defined by the ACM, can be found [here](https://www.acm.org/code-of-ethics).
+They include, but are not limited to, not discussing papers that you are assigned to review outside of the shadow PC, and not using ideas or results from reviewed papers before they have been published.

 ## How to Apply

 Please submit the following information:

 - Name and affiliation
-- Career stage (e.g. PhD year, postdoc)
+- Career stage (e.g. PhD year, postdoc).
+If you are a PhD student, include the name of your PhD advisor.
-- Research area
-- Short motivation letter (not more than 300 words)
-- Name of PhD advisor
+- Brief description of your research area (just a few keywords) and relevant experience (for example, have you previously written a a paper published in or submitted to ICAPS, or a similar conference?)
+  This information will be used to match shadow reviewers with papers, not to select members of the shadow PC.
-- TODO: What else?
-Form?
+- TODO: How/where to submit (Form?)

-With your submission you will commit to the principles and standards of ethical conduct of research integrity as defined by the ACM.
+By applying to be part of the Shadow PC, you commit to upholding the principles and standards of ethical conduct that apply to all PC members.

 ## Important Dates (Shadow PC)

-TODO
+- Submit your application to be part of the Shadow PC no later than the 15th of December!
+- Your assignment of papers to review will be announced by the 21st of December.
+- Pre-review information and meetings will take place in early January 2026.
+- Reviews are due on the 30th of January 2026.
+- Discussion about papers, and feedback on reviews, will take place in the first 2-3 weeks of February 2026.

 ## Contact

 TODO